 - ALPHA method – foam through catheter;

 Varicose veins are treated through these methods by obliterating, or closing, these veins with the help of either a chemical or thermal agent.
 The blood flow through these veins is blocked and they are absorbed by the body over time, disappearing completely.
 Circulation is redirected through healthy veins in the patient’s leg.
+These methods can be used alone, or in combination with other methods, at VenArt Clinic, depending on the diagnosis of the patient, in order to achieve the best final results.
+Within the VenArt Clinic, vascular surgeons are trained to use all the minimally invasive methods, the option of combining them being discussed with the patient before the procedure.

 Stripping (ripping of the veins) is the most common method currently being used in Romania.
 It requires general or spinal anaesthesia with 7-14 days of recovery, can cause hematomas, in some cases even infections at the incision sites, as well as post-surgery pain.